lia-011/IMS566-WEBSITE/README.md

        Username: user
        Password: 1234

-     -To login and see the loading animation and our website summary, register first then login.
+     -To login and see our website summary, register first then login.

-     -Click Admin button on the login section to login instanly without having to register and skip the loading animation.
+     -Click Admin button on the login section to login instanly without having to register.

    d) FRAMEWORKS AND LIBRARIES USED :